-Even if you started out with authentic plank in mind, you may be surprised to discover a few alternatives that may take care of your plank fix.
+Even if you started out with an authentic wood plank in mind, you may be surprised to discover a few alternatives that may take care of your plank fix.

 - Laminate: Thicker 12 mm laminate flooring will have the embossing and texture that is most similar to hand-scraped, distressed plank flooring.
 Best of all, laminate flooring is a do it yourself installation, saving you money on installation charges.

-- Luxury Vinyl: Because it is thinner than laminate--and far thinner than real wood plank--luxury vinyl flooring may have the width of plank but not the hand-scraped depth and texture.
-While luxury vinyl is a quick and easy install, it may not satisfy your longing for rich wood plank.
+- Vinyl: Because it is thinner than laminate and far thinner than a real wood plank, luxury vinyl flooring may have the width of the plank but not the hand-scraped depth and texture.
+While luxury vinyl is a quick and easy install, it may not satisfy your longing for a rich wood plank.

-- Ceramic Tile: Ceramic and porcelain plank tile looks uncannily like wood plank from a distance, though it is a more difficult self-install than laminate and luxury vinyl.
+- Tile: Ceramic and porcelain plank tile looks uncannily like a wood plank from a distance, though it is a more difficult self-install than laminate and luxury vinyl.

 Retailers of new wide plank and reclaimed wood flooring include: